The main difference is how they are taxed by IRS.

 - Sub – S – Corp the profit and losses flow through to shareholder – proportionate to ownership and they claim it on their personal tax return

 - LLC – in the eyes of the IRS is a “disregarded entity” a flow through – meaning the profits and losses flow through to the members and they claim it on their personal tax return.
-However ownership percentage does not have to be the flow through percentage.
-An LLC can be taxed as a C-Corp or as an S-Corp as well.
+However LLC ownership percentage does not have to be the flow through percentage.
+An LLC can be taxed as a chapter C corporation or as an S-Corp as well.

 Always check with your CPA to determine which tax structure is best for your situation.